RQWorldblender/Goldleaf/README.md

 ## Disclaimer

+### NSZ support

+The upstream author (XorTroll) has no plans to include the NSZ support found in this fork upstream, due to the format potentially turning this software into a piracy tool. **Do not open issues or pull requests, or ask the upstream author to include this NSZ support.
+It will certainly be rejected.**

-### NSP installs
+### NSP and NSZ installs

-Always keep in mind that installing NSP packages can be a very easy way to get banned.
+Always keep in mind that installing NSP or NSZ packages can be a very easy way to get banned.
 If you use airplane mode and special DNSs like 90DNS, there is a smaller chance to get banned.

-**NEVER** install untrusted NSPs.
+**NEVER** install untrusted NSPs or NSZs.
 Goldleaf doesn't do any special verification, so please be very careful about installing untrusted packages.

 ### Tickets

 Tickets represent a game purchase - technically speaking, you can't launch a title if the ticket isn't present and the title requires it (official titles require them).
-NSP packages which don't have (nor require) a ticket are standard-crypto.
+NSP or NSZ packages which don't have (nor require) a ticket are standard-crypto.

 Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
 Titlekeys are required to decrypt and access a title's content.
 Otherwise, they are undecryptable, hence unlaunchable by the system.